PlayStation 4 technical specifications: Versions

 The original released 420 GB HDD PS4s had manufacturer serial numbers of the form CUH-10XXA; a minor modification with a different form of Wi-Fi Microstrip antenna was registered in mid 2014 as part numbers CUH-11XXA.

-In 2015, the CUH-12 series as variants CUH-1215A and CUH-1215B (with 500GB and 1TB storage respectively) were certified in the US by the FCC.
-Differences between the CUH-11 and CUH-12 series included a reduction in rated power from 250W to 230W, a reduction in weight from 2.8 to 2.5 kg, and physical buttons.
+In 2015, the CUH-12 series as variants CUH-1215A and CUH-1215B (with 500 GB and 1 TB storage respectively) were certified in the US by the FCC.
+Differences between the CUH-11 and CUH-12 series included a reduction in rated power from 250 W to 230 W, a reduction in weight from 2.8 to 2.5 kg, and physical buttons.
 The CUH-12xx series are also referred to as the "C chassis" variant of the PS4.

-In late June 2015, a 1TB CUH-11 series machine was announced for European/PAL markets.
+In late June 2015, a 1 TB CUH-11 series machine was announced for European/PAL markets.

 The CUH-1200 series was officially announced in June 2015, releasing first in Japan, then worldwide.
 Changes to the design included a matte black HDD cover replacing the original gloss black version.
 Other minor changes to the design included mechanical buttons replacing electrostatic touch sensitive ones, and a shorter but brighter LED indicator on the top surface of the console.
 Internally the CUH-12 series included a number of minor changes, including the change to 8 memory modules of 1 GB (from a previous 16 modules of 512 MB).

-At a PlayStation official event in New York (USA) in September 2016 Sony officially announced a new redesigned PS4, the CUH-2000 series, (known colloquially as the "PS4 slim") for sale from 15 Sep at $299, €299, £259, or 29,980 Yen for the base 500GB model.
+At a PlayStation official event in New York (USA) in September 2016 Sony officially announced a new redesigned PS4, the CUH-2000 series, (known colloquially as the "PS4 slim") for sale from 15 Sep at $299, €299, £259, or 29,980 Yen for the base 500 GB model.
 According to a Sony press release the new model (CUH-2000) was 16% lighter and used 28% less energy than the CUH-1200 series.
-A 1TB model at 34,980 Yen was also announced.
+A 1 TB model at 34,980 Yen was also announced.
 At the same event a more powerful variant, named the "PS4 Pro" was also announced, designed for 4K and HDR displays.
 Earlier PS4 models received HDR support with System Software 4.00.